ikalnytskyi/termcolor/docs/index.rst

    :alt: termcolor in action
    :align: center

 Welcome to termcolor_'s documentation.
 Termcolor is a header-only C++ library for printing colored messages to the terminal.
 Written just for fun with a help of `the Force`_.

-Termcolor uses `ANSI color formatting`_, so you can use it on every system that is used such terminals (Linux, Unix, Mac OS).
-On Windows, the WinAPI used instead, but some restrictions are applied.
+Termcolor uses `ANSI color formatting`_, so you can use it on every system that is used such terminals (most \*nix systems, including Linux and Mac OS).
+On Windows, WinAPI is used instead, but some limitations are applied.

 It's licensed under the BSD (3-clause) License.
 That basically means: do whatever you want as long as copyright sticks around.